Alex Gough (luger): Career

 Looking for a sport to compete in as a youth, Gough competed in a variety of sports before settling on luge.
 Family friend Sam Edney was participating in luge so her mother signed her up for a luge camp at the Canada Olympic Park when she was 13.
 She was seen as a surprise qualifier at the 2006 Winter Olympics in Turin, with most expecting 2010 to be her first Olympics.
 As a surprise member of the 2006 Olympic team for Canada, the 18 year old Gough finished an aspiring 20th place.

 Gough would continue building on her career towards the 2010 Winter Olympics taking place on home soil in Vancouver.
 She was hoping to have her Olympic medal breakthrough at these games but following the death of Nodar Kumaritashvili in training, the start and course was changed.
 This meant that Gough was now essentially sliding on a new track, therefore she lost her home track advantage and finished in 18th place.
-Gough continue to forward herself as a luge athlete, despite the Olympic disappointment.
-Continuing to build her career she became the first Canadian to win a medal in luge at the FIL World Luge Championships when she won bronze at the 2011 World Championships.
-Gough said of her bronze medal after that "It feels so good, and I'm absolutely pumped to finish third.
+Gough continued to forward herself as a luge athlete, despite the Olympic disappointment.
+Continuing to build her career, she became the first Canadian to win a medal in luge at the FIL World Luge Championships when she won bronze at the 2011 World Championships.
+Gough said of her bronze medal after that: "It feels so good, and I'm absolutely pumped to finish third.
 I've been sliding well all week, and I had the confidence that I knew I can be there on the podium.
 I love this track.
 It is fast and fun and this is just a very proud moment for me and the program."

 She would build on this first with another big first when Gough won her first World Cup event during the 2010–11 Luge World Cup season.
 She was the first Canadian to ever win a World Cup luge event.
 The victory broke a 105 race German winning streak in women's luge events.
-Gough now with a proven pedigree would continue to perform on the world stage, she won bronze in the mixed team relay at the 2012 World Championships.
+Gough, now with a proven pedigree, would continue to perform on the world stage.
+She won bronze in the mixed team relay at the 2012 World Championships.
 At the 2013 World Championships Gough was a double medalist, winning silver in the mixed team relay and a bronze in the women's singles.

-On her way to the 2014 Winter Olympics in Sochi Gough looked like a solid medal hopeful based on her recent results and her second overall position in the 2013–14 Luge World Cup.
+On her way to the 2014 Winter Olympics in Sochi, Gough looked like a solid medal hopeful based on her recent results and her second overall position in the 2013–14 Luge World Cup.
 In Russia at the Olympics Gough would nearly win a medal in women's singles, finishing fourth.
 She would also participate in the mixed team relay event where she would again finish in fourth place.
 Despite the disappointingly close finishes at the Olympics, Gough would go on to persevere on the world stage.
 As part of the Canadian luge relay team she would win two more bronze medals in 2015 and 2016 at the World Championships.